laere/Weather/README.md

 Look up weather by Zip code.

-Change the text in place instead of appending new paragraphs. **DONE&**
+Change the text in place instead of appending new paragraphs. **DONE**

 Add more weather information.